fadams/firecracker-in-docker/image-builder/README.md

 This directory provides [image-builder](image-builder), a tool to transform regular Docker images into a root filesystem for Firecracker and a directory containing the kernel, root filesystem, and Dockerfile needed to build the firecracker-in-docker image created from the source image.

 ## Implementation Details
+The following steps are performed by the image-builder.

-### Unpack image to create root filesystem contents
+### Fetch and unpack image to create root filesystem
 The image-builder tool is derived from the [image2fs](../firecracker-rootfs-tutorial/image2fs) example from the [firecracker-rootfs-tutorial](../firecracker-rootfs-tutorial).
 The majority of the code used to actually generate the root filesystem is identical to that example and described in detail in the firecracker-rootfs-tutorial, so won't be repeated here.

 ### Generate init
 Once the basic root filesystem has been created, in most cases we next need to generate a simple init system for the Firecracker MicroVM guest to use.

-On Linux and other Unix based operating systems init is the first user process started by the kernel during the booting process.
+On Linux and other Unix based operating systems init is the first user process started by the kernel during the boot process.
 Init is a daemon process that continues running until the system is shut down and is typically assigned process identifier 1 (PID 1).

 With Docker, containers use [Linux namespaces](https://en.wikipedia.org/wiki/Linux_namespaces) as one of the isolation mechanisms.
 [PID namespaces](https://man7.org/linux/man-pages/man7/pid_namespaces.7.html) isolate the process ID number space, meaning that processes in different PID namespaces can have the same PID.
 Moreover, PIDs in a new PID namespace start at 1 meaning that running Docker containers spawns processes beginning with PID 1, so the ENTRYPOINT of a container will be its PID 1 process.